Cookie Consent by Free Privacy Policy Generator Distributed Caching and Domain Objects Caching Pattern for .NET - NCache

 Abstract

-Caching greatly improves application performance because it reduces expensive trips to the database.
-But, if you want to use caching in your application, you must decide what to cache and where to put your caching code.
-The answer is simple.
-Cache your domain objects and put caching code inside your persistence classes.
-Domain objects are central to any application and represent its core data and business validation rules.
-And, while domain objects may keep some read-only data, most of the data is transactional and changes frequently.
-Therefore, you cannot simply keep domain objects as "global variables" for the entirety of your application because the data will change in the database and your domain objects will become stale, thereby causing data integrity problems.
+Caching significantly improves application performance by reducing the need for expensive database trips.
+But if you want to use caching in your application, you must decide what to cache and where to put your caching code.
+The answer is to cache your domain objects and put caching code inside your persistence classes.
+Domain objects are central to any application, representing its core data and business validation rules. while domain objects may keep some read-only data, most of the data is transactional and changes frequently.
+Therefore, you cannot keep domain objects as "global variables" throughout your application, because the data in the database may change over time.
+This can cause those objects to become stale, leading to data integrity issues.
 You'll have to use a proper caching solution for this.
-And, your options are ASP.NET Cache, Caching Application Block in Microsoft Enterprise Library, or some commercial solution like NCache from Alachisoft .
-Personally, I would advise against using ASP.NET Cache since it forces you to cache from presentation layer (ASP.NET pages) which is bad.
-The best place to embed caching in your application is your domain objects persistence classes.
-In this article, I am extending an earlier design pattern I wrote called Domain Objects Persistence Pattern for .NET.
+And, your options are ASP.NET Cache, Caching Application Block in Microsoft Enterprise Library, or some commercial solution like NCache from Alachisoft.
+Personally, I would advise against using ASP.NET Cache since it forces you to cache from the presentation layer (ASP.NET pages), which is bad.
+The best place to embed caching in your application is your domain objects' persistence classes.
+In this article, I am extending an earlier design pattern I wrote called the Domain Objects Persistence Pattern for .NET.
 I am going to show you how you can incorporate intelligent caching into your application to boost its performance and what considerations you should keep in mind while doing that.

 Domain Objects Caching Pattern attempts to provide a solution for domain object caching.
 The domain objects in this pattern are unaware of the classes that persist them or whether they're being cached or not, because the dependency is only one-way.
 This makes the domain object design much simpler and easier to understand.
 It also hides the caching and persistence code from other subsystems that are using the domain objects.
 This also works in distributed systems where only the domain objects are passed around.